privacy-scaling-explorations/zkevm-specs/specs/opcode/59MSIZE.md

     - stack_pointer - 1
     - pc + 1
     - gas + 2
-3. lookups: `1` busmapping lookups
+3. lookups: 1 busmapping lookup
     - `value`  is pushed on top of the stack for `MSIZE`

 ## Exceptions